sitraka-/Sound-Systems/README.md

 ## WORLD-BUILDING

 To begin our exploration we will first engage in a collective work session, to kickstart our ideation process.
-This exercise in collective world-building will focus on examining notions of habitability and belonging, and how these shape and inform modes of living in new and different localities.
+This exercise in collective world-building will focus on examining notions of habitability and belonging, and how these shape and inform modes of living in new localities.

+We will explore

 ---